sharetribe/flex-docs/src/docs/tutorial-listings/new-wizard-tab/index.md

 The `tabCompleted` function checks whether a specific wizard tab is completed.
 The way it checks this is by verifying whether the listing has values in the necessary attributes.
-Since the EditListingAccessoriesPanel saves the accessories in the listing’s publicData under the `accessories` attribute, we will add a case to the switch statement that checks whether `publicData.accessories` has a value.
+Since the EditListingExtraFeaturesPanel saves the accessories in the listing’s publicData under the `accessories` attribute, we will add a case to the switch statement that checks whether `publicData.accessories` has a value.